Class Q Permitted Development

 Convert Farm Buildings Under Class Q Permitted Development

 Once the principle is approved by the Council a quick and substantial profit can be made by putting the barn on the market in its unconverted state.
 The new owner would then submit their own detailed design for approval.
+Class R conversions are often retained to provide a rental income or can be sold unconverted with the Class R in place.

 Our strategy at AFA Planning Consultants is to submit a case that the Council cannot refuse even if they want to.